CX-0012 Business Partner Data Pool API v5.1.1

 Legal Form | The legal form of the legal entity. | Legal Form |

-States | The list of (temporary) states of the legal entity. | List of Legal Entity State |
+States | The list of (temporal) states of the legal entity. | List of Legal Entity State |

 Identifiers | The list of identifiers of the legal entity. | List of Legal Entity Identifier |

-Is Catena-X Member Data | Indicates whether the legal entity is owned and thus provided by a Catena-X Member. | Boolean |
+Is Participant Data | Indicates whether the legal entity is provided by a data space participant that either is the legal entity or is its managing legal entity. | Boolean |

 Created At | The date and time when the legal entity data record has been created. | Date / Time |